FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 One unexpected feature at the Atomic Testing Museum's was the Ground Zero Theatre.
 It brings you as close as any of us will ever get to a unique historical event.
 Being part of a viewing gallery to a detonation.

-The theatre has a short film that sync’s sound and sensation to an atmospheric test, adding an extra feel to what was experienced by those who once witnessed atmospheric testing.
+The theatre has a short film that sync’s sound and sensation to an atmospheric test.
+It adds a feel of what was experienced by those who once witnessed this kind of testing.

-There's been critical information learned regarding nuclear accidents, protocols for responses to nuclear events as well as other hazardous materials.
+There's been critical information learned regarding nuclear accidents as well as protocols for responses to nuclear events and other hazardous materials.

 Those associated with the Nevada Test Site, with their years of experience and critical knowledge gained at the Site, are often consulted when the worst of these events occur.